U.S. Cellular's Mobile Broadband Internet Access Service and Open Internet Practices

-- What are some of the performance characteristics of U.S. Cellular's Mobile Broadband Internet Access Service for speed and latency?
+- What are the performance characteristics of U.S. Cellular's Mobile Broadband Internet Access Service for speed and latency?

-- What are the terms and conditions that pertain to U.S. Cellular's Mobile Broadband services?
+- What are the current terms and conditions that pertain to U.S. Cellular's Mobile Broadband services?

 - Does U.S. Cellular block access to websites or applications?

-- How do I contact you if I have questions about U.S. Cellular's Mobile Broadband Open Internet Practices?
+- How do I contact customer if I have questions about U.S. Cellular's Mobile Broadband Internet Access Service Open Internet Practices?

 U.S. Cellular employs reasonable network management practices that are appropriate and tailored to achieving a legitimate network management purpose.
-Legitimate network management purposes typically include reasonable practices to provide security, confidentiality, and integrity of network services; reasonable measures to address traffic that is harmful to the network and providing services or capabilities consistent with an end user's choices regarding services offered.
+Legitimate network management purposes typically include reasonable security practices by providing: confidentiality, integrity and availability of network services, reasonable measures to address traffic that is harmful to the network and providing services or capabilities consistent with customer's choices regarding services offered.

 U.S. Cellular only optimizes HTTP traffic.
-HTTP traffic consists of both Internet browsing and watching video.
-Both optimization methodologies are described below:
+HTTP traffic consists of both watching video and Internet browsing.
+U.S. Cellular uses optimization methodologies described below: